xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

 - geometryIndex

-# 3. Create a single dequantization matrix for all reused XKTGeometries
+# Step 3.
+Create a single dequantization matrix for all reused XKTGeometries

 The XKTGeometries that are reused by multiple XKTMeshes get a single, shared dequantization matrix, that the Viewer will use to transform their positions from 16-bit integers back into floating-point model coordinates.